microsoft/Oryx/doc/runtimes/python.md

 7. Compress virtual environment folder if specified by `compress_virtualenv` property key.
 8. Run custom script if specified by `POST_BUILD_SCRIPT_PATH`.

-## Build Conda environment and Python JupiterNotebook
+## Build Conda environment and Python JupyterNotebook

 The following process is applied for each build.
 1. Run custom script if specified by `PRE_BUILD_SCRIPT_PATH`.